strainer/Fdrandom.js/readme.md

 ---------------
 The percentages in the above tables are very rough as js engine performance varies.
-Fdrandoms default method:`f48` runs at about same speed as Chromes native Math.random.
-On Firefox it runs faster than Math.random.
+Fdrandoms default method:`f48` runs at about same speed as both Firefox and Chromes native Math.random in 2017.

-`f48` alias `next` has no detectable bias across over 10^16 outputs and each has at least 48 bits of resolution which are tested as passing G Marsaglias old but substantial `diehard` test suite.
+`f48` and 'dbl' have no detectable bias across over 10^16 outputs and each has at least 48 bits of resolution which are tested as passing G Marsaglias old but quite substantial `diehard` test suite.
-It has yet to be tested by the latest means, but shows no issues so far.

-`Math.random` on Chrome has detectable statistical bias and only 32 bits of resolution.
-Firefoxs `Math.random` has cryptographic quality but is a bit slower.
+`Math.random` on Chrome had detectable statistical bias and only 32 bits of resolution in 2016.
+Firefoxs `Math.random` was using its slow *cryptographic* PRNG but in 2017 is updated to a good quality fast PRNG.

 f48 algorithm is informed by J.Baagoe's PRNG `Alea` which seems to be the fastest form of high quality prng for javascript